 How to make Instant Pot Palak Paneer?

 The Instant Pot makes cooking palak paneer very easy.
+You can either make your own paneer at home (our homemade paneer recipe) or use storebought paneer.
 To start, wash the spinach and set aside.
 After washing the spinach, soak the paneer cubes in hot water until you are ready to use them.

 After you get the spinach washed and the paneer soaking, it is time to get started cooking.
 Add the inner liner to the Instant Pot.
 Turn the Instant Pot on Saute mode and wait until it gets nice and hot.